Heated Mondays and Fridays

 A strong, energetic way to start the week.

-Heated Mondays FAQs
+Heated Classes FAQs

 What does “heated” actually mean here?